ecos-umons/itemis-statecharts/README.md

 * V1.0: Addition of a remote controller to control the CD Player.
 The remote controller is modelled as a separate statechart in a separate orthogonal region.
 It raises events that are forwared to the CD Player.
 * V2.0: Addition of a boolean variable isPlaying, reduction of the number of events in the remote controller, and use of a unit test suite composed of multiple test cases to separate the tests of the remote controller from the tests of the CD Player itself.
 * V3.0: Addition of an integer variable timeout, change of the CDPlayer statechart to add a history state and a timeout transition, and refactoring of unit test suite to separate black-box tests from white-box tests.
+* V3.2: Addition of auto-generated Java code and JUnit tests, with Maven commands for compiling and running the tests.
+Addition of a Main.java file (to be run with "mvn exec:java) to illustrate how to call the generated statechart code.

 ## Acknowledgements